Generating C++ code from SysML v2 textual models#

 Introduction#

-To execute the generated code a small header only runtime environment is provided.
-It contains some base classes and implements inter-part communication via ports and timeout handling.
-So just the minimum to execute a model.
+To execute the generated code a small header-only runtime environment is provided.
+It contains some base classes and implements inter-part communication via ports and timeout handling — the minimum needed to run a model.

-• Attributes Parts can have attributes.
-Attributes can have a base type and a default value.
+item scenario : WayPoint[0..5];).
+Example:item def Fuel { attribute volume : Integer; }See Items. - Attributes: Parts can have attributes.
+Attributes can have a base type, a default value, and multiplicity.
 Attributes can contain other attributes.
 Attributes are translated to C++ member variables.
 Depending on the type of the attribute it is realized as a basic data type or a class.
-Example: attribute a:bool;
+Example:

 In the sub-pages that describe the supported features of the code generator text references are made to: OMG Systems Modeling Language™ (SysML®), Version 2.0 Part 1: Language Specification.
 OMG Document Number: formal/2026-03-02 Date: March 2026, Standard document URL: https://www.omg.org/spec/SysML/2.0/